Codimension-one foliations on adjoint varieties: Rational homogeneous varieties

 \section{Rational homogeneous varieties}

-A complex algebraic variety $ X $ is called a \emph{ homogeneous variety} if it admits a transitive action of a semisimple linear Lie group $ G $.
-By the transitivity assumption, the stabilizers of all points in $ X $ are conjugated to a subgroup $ P $ of $ G $.
-The variety $ X $ is projective, if $ P $ is parabolic, i.e., a connected subgroup of $G$ that contains a Borel subgroup of $ G $.
-We write $X=G/P$ to explicitly specify the group and the parabolic subgroup.
-The variety $X$ has Picard number one if and only if $P$ is maximal (for inclusion).
-We have a structural theorem for projective rational homogeneous varieties, see \cite[Theorem 1.6]{ottaviani}: \begin{theorem} (Borel-Remmert - 1962) A projective rational homogeneous variety is isomorphic to a product where $G_i$ are simple groups and $P_i$ are parabolic groups. \end{theorem} \begin{example} Every algebraic group is homogeneous under its action on itself.
-Examples of rational homogeneous varieties also include projective spaces, Grassmannians, flag varieties, and smooth quadric hypersurfaces. \end{example}
+A complex algebraic variety $X$ is called a \emph{homogeneous variety} if it admits a transitive action of a semisimple linear Lie group $G$.
+By transitivity, the stabilizers of all points in $X$ are conjugate to a subgroup $P \subset G$.
+Consequently, the variety can be fully described in terms of this subgroup $P$.
+The variety $X$ is projective if and only if $P$ is parabolic, that is, a connected subgroup of $G$ containing a Borel subgroup, see \cite[Theorem 7.5]{ottaviani}.
+We write $X = G/P$ to explicitly indicate the group and the corresponding parabolic subgroup.
+Moreover, $X$ has Picard number one if and only if $P$ is maximal with respect to inclusion; see \cite{ottaviani} for an introduction to such varieties.